 - security officers with crowd control duties

-- RSA Marshals (required for RSA Marshals in the Kings Cross Precinct, recommended elsewhere)
+- RSA Marshals (required for RSA Marshals in the Kings Cross precinct, and the Sydney CBD Entertainment precint (where required by the Plan of Management), and recommended elsewhere)

 RSA training must be undertaken by an approved training provider.

 A trial of online RSA training was started in 2012, however the NSW Government has suspended the trial.
 Read more.

 Students are issued with an Interim Certificate following completion of the course.

 The Interim Certificate is valid for work for 90 days while the student obtains their Photo Competency Card.

 This photo card must be retained when working on any licensed premises.

 Contact details of approved course providers for RSA classroom training is available.

 Should you have a complaint or enquiry regarding an RSA course please email the OLGR Competency Card Team on this address: firstname.lastname@example.org